-To configure MAME, we need to create a mame file .ini.
-I have FreeBSD 11 amd64 installed, so MAME will be sixty-four bits and all commands will be executed like this mame64, but if you have a thirty-two bit system then just mame.
+To set up MAME, we need to create a mame.ini file.
+I have FreeBSD 11 amd64 so MAME will be sixty-four bits and all commands will run as mame64, but if you have a 32 bit system then just mame.

-And let's also create a .mame directory where our games will be stored.
+And let's create a directory .mame, where our games will be stored.

 # CORE SEARCH PATH OPTIONS